Product Name | Price | Delivery | Qty |

 Filter: stainless steel

-Max. pressure upstream: 16 bar
+Max. upstream pressure: 16 bar

 Downstream pressure regulation range: 1÷6 bar